agilepro/epiconsciousness/docs/Atheism/atheists-hate-god.md

 :::

-It is strange but even though the term atheist is clear -- no belief in god -- Christians still get this mixed up and someone think that atheist do believe in god.
+It is strange but even though the term atheist is clear -- no belief in god -- Christians still get this mixed up and think that atheist do believe in god.

 ## You Can't Hate Something that Does Not Exist